-When Queen Elizabeth II
+When Queen Elizabeth II saw a four-in-hand drawn by Đako-

-saw the coach-and-four drawn by Dakovo Studs at the Munich Olympics opening ceremony, she was so impressed that in October 1972 she visited the Dakovo Stud Farm in Ivandvor and their Stallion Station - and she even rode on the coach-and-four around the town centre.
-History repeated itself in 2016 when the then Prince and Princess, and presently King and Queen, Charles III and Camilla, visited the stud farm and the stallion station on their tour of Croatia.
+vo Lipizzaners at the opening of the Munich Olympics, she was so impressed that she visited the Dakovo National Lipizzan Stud Farm with her family in October 1972, and simply had to take a carriage ride through the town.
+History repeated itself in 2016, when the then-Prince and now-King Charles III and his wife Camilla visited Croatia, stopping by the stallion farm in the heart of Dakovo and the nearby Ivandvor farm.

 Slavonians consider the Lipizzaner horses to be much more than mere working animals - they are a sign of prestige and a reflection of the estate they are bred on.
 Decorated and proud, these magnificent animals are part of nearly every traditional ceremony and festival in Slavonia.
+Since 2022, the multinational tradition of Lipizzaner breeding has been recognized as part of the UNESCO Intangible Cultural Heritage.